 English language requirements are given on our webpage for international students:

 Modules and teaching

-There is a mixture of continually assessed courses and lecture course.
-Module titles and a breakdown of credits is given on the course structure webpage.
+Module titles and a breakdown of credits is given on the Programme Structure webpage.

-Most of our lectures are now video-recorded so that any students who missed a lecture can catch up before the next one and distance-learning students can see exactly what went on in the lecture.
+Our lectures are video-recorded so that anyone who missed a lecture can catch up before the next one and distance-learning students can see exactly what went on in the lecture.

 Fees and funding

 For non-EU nationals, the 2017-18 fees are: